0x10/fastdict/README.md

 # fastdict
-a c++ library which provides a fast specialized dictionary
+a c++ library which provides a fast specialized dictionary.

+Currently the only API it offers is to load a list of ascii words and after that you can use the library to search within any ascii sequence for words from the dictionary.

+It uses a deterministic finite automaton under the hood.

 # Usage
 ```cpp